Snow and ice to precede larger late-week storm in central, eastern US

 Colder air to fight back by the weekend

-The storm is expected to finish up in the Northeast late in the week, but it could slow as another storm approaches and tries to merge with it.
+The storm is expected to finish up in the Northeast late in the week, but it could slow down as another storm approaches and tries to merge with it.

 As colder air moves into the Great Lakes region from Friday into Saturday, strengthening winds may cause rain to change to accumulating snow, with the potential for another round of heavy lake-effect snow.